-- 1 Choose starting conditions as outlined under "Optimizing starting conditions". - 2 Equilibrate the column, see "Purification". - 3 Adjust the sample to the chosen starting pH and ionic strength, see "Sample preparation". - 4 Apply the sample at 1 mL/min using HiTrap 1 mL column and at 5 mL/min using HiTrap 5 mL column.
-Collect eluate. - 5 Wash with at least 5 column volumes of start buffer or until no material appears in the eluate. - 6 Start the gradient elution.
+- 1 Choose starting conditions as outlined under For a first experiment the following conditions are recommended:. - 2 Equilibrate the column, see Purification. - 3 Adjust the sample to the chosen starting pH and ionic strength, see Sample preparation. - 4 Apply the sample at 1 mL/min using HiTrap 1 mL column and at 5 mL/min using HiTrap 5 mL column.
+Collect eluate. - 5 Wash with at least 5 column volumes of start buffer or until no material appears in the effluent. - 6 Start the gradient elution.
 A gradient volume of 10 to 20 column volumes and an increase in ionic strength to 0.5 M NaCl is usually sufficient. - 7 Regenerate the column by washing with 5 column volumes of start buffer with 1 M NaCl followed by 5 to 10 column volumes of start buffer.
 The column is now ready for a new sample.

-7 Determination of binding capacity
+5 Determination of binding capacity

 The amount of sample which can be applied to a column depends on the capacity of the column and the degree of resolution required.
 The capacity is dependent on the sample composition, chosen starting conditions of pH and ionic strength and the flow rate at which the separation is done.
-The influence of flow rate and pH on the capacity for some model proteins are shown in Figure 6.
+The influence of flow rate and pH on the capacity for some model proteins are shown in Figure 4.